James Gilbert Baker: Biography

 He was born in Louisville, Kentucky to Jesse B. Baker and Hattie M. Stallard, the fourth child of that couple.
 He attended Louisville duPont Manual High School then majored in mathematics at the University of Louisville.
 During his time at the university, he became interested in astronomy and grinding his own mirrors.
 In 1931 he helped to form the Louisville Astronomical Society.
 He graduated with a B.A. in 1935.

 He met his future wife, Elizabeth Katherine Breitenstein, while at the university.

 Pursuing his interest in astronomy, he studied at the Harvard College Observatory.
 He earned his M.A. in 1936, gained an appointment as a Junior Fellow of the Harvard Society from 1937 until 1943.
 It was in 1940 that he developed the Baker-Schmidt telescope, a modification of the schmidt camera.
 In 1942 he was awarded his PhD in astronomy and astrophysics from Harvard University.

 After the start of World War II, he was recruited to be a civilian optical designer for the Army's newly formed aerial reconnaissance branch under Colonel George William Goddard.
 He would design wide-angle camera systems and test them in unpressurized compartments during test flights.
 He also became a consultant for the Perkin Elmer Corporation.
 Following the war he then became an advisor for the Air Force Photographic Laboratory.

 Living in Cambridge, Massachusetts, from 1946 until 1949 he was an associate professor at Harvard University, as well as continuing his research into optics he had pursued during the war.
 In 1948 he moved to Orinda, California to join the Lick Observatory as a research associate.
 He returned to Harvard in 1950.

 Prior to the launch of the Sputnik I spacecraft, Baker collaborated with Joseph Nunn to build a series of 12 satellite tracking cameras that would be called the Baker-Nunn camera.
-Dr. Baker designed the optical system for the cameras, which were fabricated by Perkin-Elmer Corporation.
+Baker designed the optical system for the cameras, which were fabricated by Perkin-Elmer Corporation.

 He and Edwin Land were instrumental in persuading President Dwight Eisenhower to have the U-2 spy plane built.
 Baker also designed the lenses and most of the cameras used on the U-2 spy plane and later the SR-71 Blackbird.
 In addition, he designed the lenses and cameras used in the Samos satellite program, and a modified version of these optics were later used in the lunar mapping programs.